SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/question_library/pronouns.md

 The Assembly Line team also chose to add these additional options:

+* Something else (the self-described option)
 * Unknown
 * Prefer not to say

+We also choose to randomize the pronoun sets to avoid any pronoun hierarchy.
+We keep the "something else", "unknown" and "prefer not to say" options at the end.

 ### Adding gender fields in Docassemble
 <Tabs>